dmoranj/qbitos/README.md

 # Qbitos: Quantum Mechanics "On the rocks"

 ## Overview
 This library is devoted to the experimentation with the mathematic operations and abstractions of the Quantum Computing and Quantum mechanics fields.
 It is not expected to be efficient or be part of any real-life system, but to provide some useful tools to study and understand some of the most typical Quantum Computing exercises.
+The exercises and examples of this library are directly based on the following book: "Quantum Computer Science.
+An Introduction", N. David Mermin, Cambridge Press.

 This library uses its own Complex Matrix library, built from scratch, for learning purposes.
 Every comment on the library usage is appliable to this Math library as well.